ieeevr/2025/contribute/papers/index.md

                 Many ethics review boards and funding sources already require participant diversity for inclusive and unbiased research.
             </li>
         </ul>
-		The VR 2025 program committee and external reviewers will be strongly encouraged to consider participant diversity in relation to the generality of the claims made by a submission as a first-order reviewing concern.
-Submissions that make general claims yet rely on a severely imbalanced participant groups may be negatively impacted by the reviewing process.
+		<p>The VR 2025 program committee and external reviewers will be strongly encouraged to consider participant diversity in relation to the generality of the claims made by a submission as a first-order reviewing concern.
+Submissions that make general claims yet rely on a severely imbalanced participant groups may be negatively impacted by the reviewing process.</p>
     </p>
     <p>
         <b>Review Duties for Authors.</b><br />